-Casualty Liaison - Trained First Aiders (Admin, Technicians, TA's and Cover Supervisors) will:
+Casualty Liaison - First Aiders (Support Staff) will:

-- Co-ordinate any actions involving first aid, medical emergency and students. - Co-ordinate first aid being given.

-- Collect medical emergency kit. - Coordinate the initial response to victims at hospital.
+- Co-ordinate any actions involving first aid, medical emergency and students. - Co-ordinate first aid being given. - Collect medical emergency kit. - Coordinate the initial response to victims at hospital.
 Liaise regularly with the media and communications operational co-ordinator. - Attend the hospital for support with a mobile phone.

-Head's PA/ HR Manager - will have the Role of Recorder:
+Heads PA/ HR Manager - will have the role of Recorder: